-We want you to get the most out of the Library’s resources and services, so we provide free tutorials and workshops for students throughout the year:
+We want you to get the most out of the Library’s resources and services, so we provide tutorials and workshops for students throughout the year:

 You can book a one-to-one support tutorial with your Academic Support Librarian to get help using the Library, working on your assignment, advice on searching databases or on how to reference – email us or pop into our office CH211 on Level 2 of the Library to book a slot.

 Referencing - this will be an introduction to the key concepts of referencing and you will have a chance to ask questions

 Finding information for assignments - this will help you find academic-standard information: from books to journals and websites

-Using the virtual library - this will show how to find and use online library resources including books and journals
+Using the virtual library - this will show you how to find and use online library resources including books and journals

 Understanding legal sources - this is a session for non-law students who need to understand UK legislation and case law